RecyclingAssociation/traqa/README.md

 Traqa use this to identify the **Exporter** of the material, in the absence of this you will use a Traqa assigned id prefixed with TQ.

-UK EORI must start with 'GB', currently no online checker
+UK EORI must start with 'GB', https://www.gov.uk/check-eori-number

 EU EORI Checker https://ec.europa.eu/taxation_customs/dds2/eos/eori_validation.jsp?Lang=en